Optical communication-based identification for multi-UAV systems: theory and practice: Abstract

 \section{Abstract}

-Mutual relative localization and identification is an important feature for the stabilization and navigation of multi-\ac{UAV} systems.
-Camera-based communications technology, also referred to as \ac{OCC} in the literature, is a novel approach that could bring a valuable solution to such a complex task.
-In such system, the \acp{UAV} are equipped with LEDs that act as beacons and with cameras allowing them to locate the LEDs of other \acp{UAV}.
-Specific blinking sequences are assigned to the LEDs of each of the \acp{UAV} in order to uniquely identify them.
-This camera-based relative localization and identification system is immune to \ac{RF} electromagnetic interference and operates in \ac{GNSS} denied environments.
-In addition, since many \acp{UAV} are already equipped with cameras, the implementation of this system is inexpensive.
+{Mutual relative localization and identification are important features for multi-\ac{UAV} systems.
+Camera-based communications technology, also known as \ac{OCC} in the literature, is a novel technology that brings a valuable solution to this task.
+In such a system, the \acp{UAV} are equipped with LEDs acting as beacons, and with cameras to locate the LEDs of the other \acp{UAV}.
+Specific blinking sequences are assigned to the LEDs of each of the \acp{UAV} to uniquely identify them.
+This camera-based system is immune to \ac{RF} electromagnetic interference and operates in \ac{GNSS}-denied environments.
+In addition, the implementation of this system is inexpensive.
 In this article, we study in detail the capacity of this system and its limitations.
-Furthermore, we show how to construct blinking sequences for \ac{UAV} LEDs in order to improve system performance.
-Finally, experimental results are presented to corroborate the analytical derivations.
+Furthermore, we show how to construct blinking sequences for \ac{UAV} LEDs to improve system performance.
+Finally, experimental results are presented to corroborate the analytical derivations. }